aaliang/bittorrent/README.md

 ```

 ## Component design
-Currently this is taking a multi-threaded approach, one spawned thread per peer to read (and only read) from a TCP socket. (use of mio is out of scope as my personal feeling is that mio is not at the level of maturity that I require yet)
+This is a multi-threaded approach, one spawned thread per peer to read (and only read) from a TCP socket. (use of mio is out of scope as my personal feeling is that mio is not at the level of maturity that I require yet)

 A single 'sink' thread is also spawned that handles assembled messages built from incoming packets read from client sockets.
 This is inspired by an actor model (not unlike akka) and it updates a shared state object.